The ‘Big 4′ Bands of 17 Metal Subgenres - NewsBreak

 The ‘Big 4′ Bands of 17 Metal Subgenres

 For over a decade, thrash metal fans have had a definitive – if debatable – list of the top four bands in the field: Metallica, Slayer, Megadeth, and Anthrax.
-(There has been some...loudwire.com
+(There has been some...noisecreep.com

 For over a decade, thrash metal fans have had a definitive – if debatable – list of the top four bands in the field: Metallica, Slayer, Megadeth, and Anthrax.
-(There has been some...loudwire.com
+(There has been some...noisecreep.com